Guatemala flagResidency Requirements & Legal Guide · Guatemala

 Residency:

-5 years (Continuous, with absences <6 months/year.)
+5 years (Continuous, with absences <6 months/year)

 Language:

-Spanish proficiency demonstrated via interview.
+Spanish proficiency demonstrated

 Integration:

-Knowledge of history/culture via exam.
+Knowledge of history/constitution

 Dual Citizenship: